0xVector/envoy-cache-ext/README.md

 a reference count in addition to the useful response data.
 The key could be eliminated by a more sophisticated solution which uses some other way to find the map entry when it is being evicted.

-Inflight entries have a bit bigger overhead, as they also store information about coalesced followers.
+Inflight entries have a bit larger overhead, as they also store information about coalesced followers.

 ### Watermarking